Overview

 - Click Enable to activate the endpoint.

-- Go to Organization Settings > Platform > Environments, click Edit on an environment card, select your endpoint under Trace Forwarding, and click Save Changes.
+- Go to Organization Settings > Platform > Environments, click Configure on an environment card, then click Edit Environment, select your endpoint under Trace Forwarding, and click Save Changes.

 Add or edit an endpoint